-- To manually enter the SAML metadata, click Enter Manually and do the following.
+To manually enter the SAML metadata, click Enter Manually and enter the following settings.
 These settings must match the configuration on the SP.

 Field Value Assertion Consumer Service (ACS) URL Enter the URL for the Assertion Consumer Service (ACS) on the SP where the SAML response is posted.
 The SP ACS endpoint accepts SAML responses with assertions, validates assertions, and grants users access to the application.
 For example: https://ServiceProvider.example.com/ecp_assertion_consumer.
 Service Provider Entity ID

 (Optional) If the SP is configured to sign the SAML request, select SP signs SAML request and click Choose File to load the SP certificate.

 Selecting this option ensures that the IdP only accepts signed requests from the SP and rejects non-signed requests from the SP.